mecampbellsoup/mecampbellsoup.github.io/source/_posts/2013-10-22-the-http-steakhouse.markdown

 ---
 layout: post
-title: "HTTPrime: what can we learn about http request-response from a steakhouse?"
+title: "HTTPrime: what can we learn about http Request-Response from a steakhouse?"
 date: 2013-10-22 23:34
 comments: true
 categories: ["ruby", "http", "web requests", "mvc", "web app"]
 ---
-###why must an http request be so confusing?
+###why must an http request be so confusing?!

 Look, we've all been there.
 When first setting out to learn about the Great Internets, one of the first themes you'll come across is that of the HTTP request.
 You'll quickly learn that HTTP stands for "Hypertext Transfer Protocol".
 And after mulling that over a bit, your next thought might be: "Cool, that wasn't so hard!"
 But soon, someone starts throwing new ideas and concepts your way - using words like "server", "web application", "controllers", "get" and "post".
 And before you know it, you're swimming in a sea of disconnected semantic meaning.
 Bummer.